 The people you talk to – both professional and personal – can have a big impact on how your matter unfolds and the consequences months down the track.

 It is important to have some good listeners around, friends and family who will let you unload, but your family law matter is unique.
 What happened to your next-door neighbour or cousin isn’t necessarily what will happen to you.
 Even the most well-intentioned advice over the fence should be balanced with independent, realistic legal advice.

-And just as with a go-for-the-jugular lawyers, Be wary of friends who take a position, who talk about rights and wrongs done, who agitate for confrontation and advise you to fight for everything.
+And just as with go-for-the-jugular lawyers, be wary of friends who take a position, who talk about rights and wrongs done, who agitate for confrontation and advise you to fight for everything.
 Rushing to your defence makes them a loyal friend but heeding their advice, could be encouraging you into a corner that has you fighting and scratching to get out.
 You are the one living through this and the more conflict you can avoid the smoother the transition will be for everyone.